LySabrina/odin-project/inventory_app/README.md

 It becomes annoying because I will need to find the genre_id to then do the sql statement: select game_id from game_genre where genre_name in (...)

+In the end, I just went with genre instead of genre[].
+It makes it easier to do validation.
+I think validation validates it as a string.
+Express does not parse the HTTP body into the request object.
+Validation first does it work in the string format first then lets express parse the HTTP body into the request object.

+I also cleaned up the routes and controllers.
+Instead of having everything inside one controller or routes file, I separated into other files.

+Overall, in this project, I got experience working with Postgres and handling creating database queries where deletion or creation impacts tables with foreign keys.